 Students are encouraged to explore areas of concentration in Child Learning and Development as well as explore interests outside the field.
 Be aware that at least 51 semester credit hours of upper-division courses are required for graduation.

-- A required Major course that also fulfills a Core Curriculum requirement.
-Nine (9) semester credit hours are counted in Core Curriculum.
+- A required Preparatory course that also fulfills a Core Curriculum requirement.
+Six (6) semester credit hours are counted in Core Curriculum.

 - Required for EC-6 Teacher Certification.